rwxrob/keg-spec/84/README.md

-# isosec
+# Isosec

-An **isosec** is the GMT current time in ISO8601 (RFC3339) without any punctuation or the T (ex: 20060102030405).

-This time-based unique identifier is preferred over others since it can easily be determined with nothing more than a watch or wall clock with a second hand.
+An **isosec** is the UTC current time in ISO8601 (RFC3339) without any punctuation or the T (ex: 20060102030405).
+This time-based unique identifier is preferred over others since it can easily be determined with nothing more than a watch or wall clock with a second hand and parses correctly with numeric and lexical sort tools.